ansys/pymapdl/docs/ansys_control.rst

     path = os.getcwd()
     ansys = pyansys.Mapdl(run_location=path)

-ANSYS is now active and you can send commands to it as if it was just a python class.
+ANSYS is now active and you can send commands to it as if it was just a Python object.

 Using ANSYS from ``pyansys``